SSTDV-Project/HF-GAN/README.md

 # HF-GAN
-This official implementation of "A Unified Framework for Synthesizing Multisequence Brain MRI via Hybrid Fusion".
+This is the official implementation of "A Unified Framework for Synthesizing Multisequence Brain MRI via Hybrid Fusion".

 The code will be released soon.